-I wouldn’t say it is very easy to curate material for a monthly blog about a dumpster.
-More often than not, the content also tends to be pretty far down the list of “most compelling things you might read” in any given day.
-We try our best to interject a little humor, some advice and a smidgen of self-promotion into each month’s theme.
-As Thanksgiving passed and Christmas quickly approaches I decided to focus on something a little more emotional this go-around.
+I wouldn’t say it is easy to curate material for a monthly blog about a dumpster.
+More often than not, the content also tends to be pretty far down the list of “most compelling things you might read” on any given day.
+We try our best to interject some humor, advice, and a smidgen of self-promotion into each month’s theme.
+As Thanksgiving passed and Christmas quickly approached I decided to focus on something a little more emotional this go-around.

 Life goes on right?
 You can’t help everyone who is needy…right?
 That is logic trying its best to battle your heart.
 Where do you draw the line though and actually make a difference?
 My daughter just drew it.
 I have always been a creative soul and often come up with ideas and unique approaches.
 Many times however, for any number of reasons the action step never happens in the process.
 Call it a character flaw; call it realism.
 Whatever the reason might be, a pint sized, modern day Roman poet was testing it…carpe diem Mom and Dad.
 The time is now.
 We are not guaranteed tomorrow.
 She is not a prodigy nor does she speak Latin, but these attitudes and suggestions were definitely overflowing from her raw emotion and genuine concern.

 The chirping from the backseat persisted for the remaining ten minutes of the trip.
 Once we arrived at my Mom’s, the little 2nd grade social activist began to lay out the details about how we were going to go downtown to help the homeless.
 Grandma suggested that we work through the local rescue mission that is aware of the need on that street to offer help.
 That was not good enough…talk is cheap.
 “C’mon Mom let’s go; Grandma do you have coats and blankets?”